Outreach and Training

 Special School Headteacher

-Our team of Associate EPs work within a consultation framework and can work at an individual level, group or whole school level to meet the needs of the schools they serve.
-When working with individual children we value working systemically with all the key professionals involved with a child echoing the Mulberry Bush systemic and multidisciplinary Treatment Team model to develop reliable teams to work around the need of a child.
+Our Educational Psychologist works both within the Mulberry Bush School and as part of the Mulberry Bush Outreach team.
+Working through a consultation framework this work can be focused at a group/class level, a whole school level or around an individual child’s needs.
+Focus is given to developing nurturing practices within schools to meet the needs of vulnerable children and families.
+When working with individual children value is given to working systemically with parents and key professionals involved with a child echoing the Mulberry Bush multidisciplinary Treatment Team model to develop reliable teams to work around the needs of a child.

 For more details contact our Lead Educational Psychologist